-Issue 194 November 2017
+Issue 195 December 2017

 Welcome to Soltalk!
 The digital version of your favourite magazine, covering Nerja and the surrounding area.
-November’s issue is packed full of useful information including local and regional news, a ‘What’s On’ guide with inspiration on things to do this month, plus puzzles & prizes, book reviews, sport and much much more!
+December’s issue is packed full of useful information including local and regional news, a festive ‘What’s On’ guide with inspiration on things to do this month, plus puzzles & prizes, book reviews, sport and much much more!

 No part of the Soltalk website may be used or reproduced without prior written consent.
 The publisher accepts no responsibility for any claims made in advertisements, information provided by our contributors, or the content of external websites.

 Please link to this site using the URL www.soltalk.com.

 Ho Ho Ho and welcome to the December edition of Soltalk, Christmas will soon be upon us and hopefully there will be peace and goodwill in abundance!
 Not to mention two extra public holidays here in Spain this month on Wednesday 6th (Constitution Day) and Friday 8th (Immaculate Conception Day).
 I can’t imagine there will be a lot happening on Thursday 7th either!
 And of course Christmas Day is a holiday here but Boxing Day is not.